Opportunities open for creatives in New Zealand. Take the leap and get applying; your future success awaits.

 SIR EDMUND HILLARY SCHOLARSHIP PROGRAMME

 The Sir Edmund Hillary Scholarship is the University of Waikato’s most prestigious student scholarship programme, supporting growth and excellence in sport, creative and performing arts, academia, and leadership.
 Hillary Scholars are supported to pursue their passion while completing their qualification at the University of Waikato and receive tailored personal development and leadership training throughout their studies.
-Applications for the Sir Edmund Hillary Scholarship programme in 2021 have now closed.
 For further information, visit the website.

 UNIVERSITY OF OTAGO ARTS FELLOWS